 The movie critique portion of this review was written by my colleague Ishmael Hurst.

-How About Adolf? is currently available to purchase on Blu-Ray and DVD.
+Oliver Sacks: His Own Life is currently available to purchase on Blu-Ray, DVD and Digital.

 Note: Images presented in this review are not reflective of the image quality of the Blu-Ray.

-Disclaimer: Menemsha Films and Kino Lorber have supplied a copy of this disc free of charge for review purposes.
+Disclaimer: Kino Lorber and Zeitgeist Films have supplied a copy of this disc free of charge for review purposes.
 All opinions in this review are the honest reactions of the author.

 Dillon is most comfortable sitting around in a theatre all day watching both big budget and independent movies.